 - 7 a.m. to 5 p.m.
 Friday

 - 8 a.m. to 4 p.m.
 Saturday

 No heavy trucks allowed entrance before 8 a.m. or after 12 noon on Saturday.

 Construction activities are permitted on occasion during non-work hours provided that any associated noise can be effectively contained within the jobsite and provided that no complaints are received from community residents.
-This must be discussed with the Director of Security in advance.
+This must be cleared with the ARB Administrator in advance.

 All reasonable means shall be taken during and after construction to protect and preserve existing vegetation.